Vitamin deficiencies are supposed to be a thing of the past. But a lack of vitamin B12 may be surprisingly common.

 The diabetes medicine Glucophage (metformin) can also lead to problems with vitamin B12.
 Anyone taking this drug should be monitored very carefully and supplementation may be necessary.
 Potassium supplements such as Slow-K, Micro-K, Kaon Cl, K-Tab and Klor-Con can also wreak havoc with cobalamin levels.

-Older people may be especially susceptible to this deficiency.
+Even with just one medication, older people may be especially susceptible to a lack of vitamin B12.
 As we age, the stomach can become less acidic.
 It may also stop making a key chemical called intrinsic factor, which promotes vitamin B12 absorption.

 Seniors are not the only vulnerable population.
 Vegetarians, especially teenage girls who are not as nutrition savvy, may also suffer.
 Dutch researchers recently reported adolescents on a strict vegetarian diet performed poorly on a battery of tests designed to evaluate mental ability and coordination.